 - Full-time special education class in a separate public day school that does not house programs for students without disabilities.
 Fund Codes A, D, E, J, K, and X - Full-time special education class in a separate public day school that does not house programs for students without disabilities in conjunction with a student's placement in a residential facility.
 Residential and educational components can be separate facilities, but the educational component is always operated by the public school.
 The residential component may be operated by public or private entities.
-The student must be approved annually through the ISBE Form 34-37 residential process since the district is paying room and board for these students. - O6 Philip J. Rock Center and School Fund Code H - O7 Students who are receiving special education services in a county detention center, state correctional facility, or jail.
-Fund Code A or E - O8 Private Day school program or out-of-state public day school program.
-Fund Codes B or F
+The student must be approved annually through the ISBE Form 34-37 residential process since the district is paying room and board for these students. - Of Philip J. Rock Center and School Fund Code H - O7 Students who are receiving special education services in a county detention center, state correctional facility, or jail.
+Fund Code A or E - O8 Private day school program or out-of-state public day school program.
+Fund Codes B or F - Private residential facility, in state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
+The school district may not pay room and board costs for students reported under Fund Code F.

-- Private residential facility, in state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
-The school district may not pay room and board costs for students reported under Fund Code F. - Private residential facility, out of state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
+- Private residential facility, out of state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
 The school district may not pay room and board costs for students reported under Fund Code F. - Homebound instructional program -- Information regarding eligibility for these students can be found in 23 Ill.
 Adm.
 Code 226.300(d).
 Fund Codes A, E, and K - Hospital instructional program -- Information regarding eligibility for these students can be found in 23 Ill.
 Adm.
 Code 226.300(d).
-Fund Codes A, E, and K - Illinois School for the Deaf -- To be used only by the resident district when reporting students served in a Department of Human Services state-operated school.
-Serving district must be the Department of Human Services. - Illinois School for the Visually Impaired -- To be used only by the resident district when reporting students served in a Department of Human Services state-operated school.
-Serving district must be the Department of Human Services. - Illinois Center for Rehabilitation and Education -- To be used only by the resident district when reporting students served in a Department of Human Services state-operated school.
-Serving district must be the Department of Human Services. - Department of Human Services-operated facility -- To be used only by the resident district when reporting students served in a Department of Human Services state-operated school.
+Fund Codes A, E, and K - Illinois School for the Deaf -- To be used only by the resident district when reporting students served in an IDHS-approved school.
+Serving district must be the Department of Human Services. - Illinois School for the Visually Impaired -- To be used only by the resident district when reporting students served in an IDHS-approved school.
+Serving district must be the Department of Human Services. - 15 Illinois Center for Rehabilitation and Education -- To be used only by the resident district when reporting students served in an IDHS-approved school.
+Serving district must be the Department of Human Services. - Department of Human Services-operated facility -- To be used only by the resident district when reporting students served in an IDHS-approved school.
 Serving district must be the Department of Human Services. - Parentally Placed in Nonpublic Schools or Home-Schooled -- Students who have been enrolled by their parents/guardian in a nonpublic (e.g., parochial) school for general education and are not enrolled in the public school district, but are receiving special education and/or related services specified on an ISP that are provided by the public school district.
 Also, include students whose parents chose to home-school for general education.
 These students are not enrolled in the public school district, but are receiving special education and/or related services specified on an ISP that are provided by the public school district.
 Student grades KG-12 for Fund Codes L and P only.